istio/istio.io/content/docs/concepts/security/authn-policy.md

 ### Target selectors

-Defines rule to find service(s) on which policy should be applied.
-If no rule is provided, the policy is matched to all services in the namespace, so-called namespace-level policy (as opposed to service-level policies which have non-empty selector rules).
+Defines rules to find service(s) on which policy should be applied.
+If no rule is provided, the policy is matched to all services in the same namespace of the policy, so-called namespace-level policy (as opposed to service-level policies which have non-empty selector rules).
 Istio uses the service-level policy if available, otherwise it falls back to namespace-level policy.
-If neither is defined, it uses the default policy based on service mesh config and/or service annotation, which can only set mutual TLS setting (these are mechanisms before Istio 0.7 to config mutual TLS for Istio service mesh).
-See [testing Istio mutual TLS](/docs/tasks/security/mutual-tls/) and [per-service mutual TLS enablement](/docs/tasks/security/per-service-mtls/) for more details.
+If neither is defined, it uses the default policy based on service mesh config and/or service annotation, which can only set mutual TLS setting (these are mechanisms before Istio 0.7 to configure mutual TLS for Istio service mesh).
+See [testing Istio mutual TLS](/docs/tasks/security/mutual-tls/).

+> Starting with 0.8, authentication policy is the recommended way to enable/disable mutual TLS per service.
+The option to use service annotation will be removed in a future release.

 Operators are responsible for avoiding conflicts, e.g create more than one service-level policy that matches to the same service(s) (or more than one namespace-level policy on the same namespace).